databricks/terraform-provider-databricks/docs/guides/unity-catalog.md

 # Deploying pre-requisite resources and enabling Unity Catalog

 **Note**
 If your workspace was enabled for Unity Catalog automatically, this guide does not apply to you.
+See [this guide](unity-catalog-default.md) instead.

 **Note**
 Except for metastore, metastore assignment and storage credential objects, Unity Catalog APIs are accessible via **workspace-level APIs**.
 This design may change in the future.